 No matter the type of organisation, people need to be recruited, managed and motivated in order to create an effective and successful workplace.
 Our part-time MSc Human Resource Management is taught over two years and gives you the knowledge, skills and understanding to become a successful leader and practitioner in this increasingly complex business world.
 You will learn to address practical human resource problems in a critical and independent way, while considering the ethical obligations of the human resource practitioner

 You experience rigorous and practical training in core HR areas throughout the course.
 You also have an opportunity to choose from a range of elective modules which reflect the research interests of our strongly international faculty.

 This part-time course has been designed to meet the needs both of newly qualified graduates and experienced professionals looking to enhance their career prospects while staying in work.
 Teaching takes place in blocks of up to six hours on a single day of the week to help you accommodate your Masters degree into your working week and personal commitments.
 After studying our MSc Human Resource Management you’ll be prepared to take a role at the forefront of any human resource department and its parent organisation.

-You study at Essex Business School (EBS), ranked in the top 25 in the UK for research quality (TGUG 2018), embedding research into degrees to provide a cutting-edge education suitable for today’s fast-paced world of work.
+You study at Essex Business School (EBS), at our Colchester Campus.
+We are the largest department at the University of Essex and provide a cutting-edge education suitable for today’s fast-paced world of work.

 MSc Human Resources Management can be studied full-time and you may be eligible for scholarships or discounts.
 Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,609, for students from the UK and EU.